July 26, 2019Removing Cloud Migration Roadblocks

 “Cloud computing” is that magnificent umbrella technology term that is broadly used to describe everything from ordering groceries online to keeping track of asset logistics across the globe.

 If you are one of our avid followers, you might remember that, when we refer to “The Cloud”, we talk about the infrastructure that lets your people do data analytics at a wide scale.
-We’ve written pieces like “the 6 principles of modern data architecture” to provide a guide for how to ‘treat data’ through your modernization journey.
+We’ve written pieces on data architecture principles to provide a guide for how to ‘treat data’ through your modernization journey.
 And we’ve provided tools like the Data Maturity Survey to assess where you might be, along that journey.

 This week, we’re sharing a piece from 451 Research that we think will help you survive through the inevitable ups and downs of your digital and cloud transformation.

 If you’ve looked at making Data Analytics work on the Amazon, Microsoft or Google Clouds, you know that our guidance has always been to focus on two important guiding principles: providing world-class experience to your people and guaranteeing optimal performance for your I.T. systems.

 The 451 “Cloud Transformation Model” aligns well with these ideas and it adds another set of key considerations: costs (savings and increases), security (governance and optimization) and consumption (full migration or Hybrid IT).

 The cloud transformation journey model details the likely ups and downs an organization will go through on its way to realizing business value from the Cloud.